Saturday, February 27, 2021

 sure included in that definition."

-Chelsea: I came out to my Mom the night before I flew out to San Francisco the first time telling her I was going to shoot feminist porn in California.
-The reaction was very much in the mindset of the adult industry being one filled with illicit drug use.
-I actually wrote about it a bit in Coming Out As a Porn Star that Jiz Lee curated.
+Chelsea: I came out to my mom the night before I flew out to San Francisco for the first time, telling her I was going to shoot feminist porn in California.
+Her reaction was very much shaped by the mindset that the adult industry is filled with illicit drug use.
+I actually wrote about it a bit in Coming Out Like a Porn Star, the anthology that Jiz Lee curated.

-I always did extreme art since I was in high school like playing in a Norwegian-inspired black metal band and traveling to scummy venues with my hardcore band.
-I always wanted to do outsider art that pushed what was art and my porn performance is the endpoint of that.
+I had always created extreme art ever since high school, like playing in a Norwegian-inspired black metal band and traveling to grimy venues with my hardcore band.
+I’ve always wanted to make outsider art that challenged the boundaries of what art could be, and my porn performance is the endpoint of that.
+It felt like a natural evolution of my creative identity, just in a form most people don’t expect.
+Once my mom realized I approached it with purpose and integrity, the conversation became easier over time.

 Chelsea: My first film was Fucking Mystic.
-I wrote it with my two best friends Aja Pop and Courtney Trouble shortly after moving to Oakland from Holland, it was the most intensive work I ever put into a project at that point in my life.
-I can say that film really changed everything in my life and opened so many doors that I could have never imagined.
+I wrote it with my two best friends, Aja Pop and Courtney Trouble, shortly after moving to Oakland from Holland.
+It was the most intensive work I had ever put into a project at that point in my life.
+I can say that film really changed everything for me and opened so many doors that I could have never imagined.
 Looking back at it, I have a lot of regret for having William Control on the soundtrack after learning more about what he was doing.

-I think how my career changed was people will actually give me the benefit of the doubt that I’ll finish a project compared to before where a lot of people were unaware if I could do something outside of just performing on set.
+I think how my career changed is that people will actually give me the benefit of the doubt that I’ll finish a project, compared to before when many people weren’t sure if I could do something beyond just performing on set.
+Now, I’m more confident in my ability to lead creative direction and collaborate with others in meaningful ways.
+That first film gave me the courage to trust my voice, and keep refining it.

 In 'Identity: In & Beyond The Binary' (2015) by Dave Naz.